 We are very fortunate to have grown up in a wonderful, loving family atmosphere.
-Unfortunately, our father, David Johnson, was diagnosed with a progressive dementia at the age of 60 and we lost our mother, Susan Johnson, at the age of 64.
+Unfortunately, our father, David, was diagnosed with a progressive dementia at 60 and we lost our mother, Susan, at the age of 64.
 We want to promote and keep alive the “life lessons” we have learned from our parents and share these values with our children and others as well.

 Helping Others sounds simple.
 It is.
 Over the years, we have had an enormous amount of support from family and friends throughout our

 disease, anger is a normal feeling.
 Stress can also become overwhelming, resulting in a great test to the family bond.
 For some, it is

 Having Fun is a basic part of life.
 This is a part of life that those individuals with the disease and their family caregivers often miss.